BTEC in Performing Arts Practice (Circus)

 What do you need?

-Applicants aged between 16 and 18 will have their course fees funded by the government (provided you have English and Maths GCSE grade 9-4).
-Adult funding (19+) has unfortunately not been granted by the funding agency for our new course specification.
-This means if you are aged 19 or over then you could consider the Foundation Degree course.
+Adult funding (19+) has not been granted by the funding agency for our new course specification.
+This means if you are already aged 18 or over then please consider the Foundation Degree course.

 What about English and Maths?